-- STA: - any device that contains an 802.11-conformed MAC and PHY - Basic Service Set (BSS): - ◆ A set of STAs controlled by a single CF (Co-ordination Function). - The member STAs in a BSS can communicate with each other directly (when no hidden terminal).
+- STA: - any device that contains an 802.11-conformed MAC and PHY - Basic Service Set (BSS): - ◆ A set of STAs controlled by a single CF (Co-ordination Function). - ◆ The member STAs in a BSS can communicate with each other directly (when no hidden terminal).

-- Extended Service Set (ESS): - ◆ A set of BSSs integrated together. - ◆ The ESS network appears the same to an LLC layer as an independent BSS network. - ◆ Stations within an ESS can communicate with each other and mobile stations may move from one BSS to another transparently to LLC.
+- - ◆ The ESS network appears the same to an LLC layer as an - ◆ Stations within an ESS can communicate with each other and mobile stations may move from one BSS to another transparently